-How Med Pay Could Cover Your Medical Bills After an Accident
+How Med Pay Could Cover Your Medical Bills After a Car Accident

-At West Coast Trial Lawyers, we understand that it can be difficult to determine the appropriate type of auto insurance coverage that is most suitable for your vehicle.
+At West Coast Trial Lawyers, our knowledgeable car accident attorneys understand that it can be difficult to determine the appropriate type of auto insurance coverage that is most suitable for your vehicle.
 Since there are various types of coverages with numerous deductible amounts available, this may cause the consumer to feel overwhelmed.
 They may or may not purchase the coverage that would be most beneficial to them.

 Types of Insurance

 Coverage that is legally required isn’t necessarily the same in every state.
 It’s important for drivers to confirm the legality of their insurance, as well as the amounts of insurance coverage they are purchasing.
 Coverage options include the following:

 - Collision Coverage applies to any damages related to your vehicle crashing into another object, such as a building, vehicle, or even a fire hydrant.
 You have the option to select your deductible for coverage relating to these types of incidents.
 However, if you are leasing a vehicle, then there is a chance they might make the deductible around $500 or $1,000.

 - Comprehensive Coverage covers for a stolen or damaged car that was not involved in an accident.
 Examples include natural disasters, hail, floods, and fire.
 Vandalism may also apply.
 You are permitted to select your deductible for comprehensive coverage.

 - Liability Coverage is required for drivers in California.
 There are two sections to liability which include bodily injury and property damage.
 Bodily injury is primarily used to pay for expenses that are related to injuries or death if you were the one that caused the accident.
 Property damage will pay for the expenses if you are at-fault for damaging the other individual(s) property.